BAbykiller322/SDPA_EMATM0048/README.md

 ## 6. Assumptions and Limitations

  - Suppliers always have enough stock and deliver immediately.
- - All bouquets in a feasible plan are sold during the month.
  - Preparation time depends only on bouquet type and florist talents.
  - No random changes in prices or demand are modelled.

-These assumptions keep the focus on the main optimisation and capacity planning tasks required for part 1.

----